zendframework/zf2-documentation/docs/languages/en/modules/zend.console.modules.rst

 Similar to :ref:`application banner <banner>` multiple modules can provide usage information, which will be joined together and displayed to the user.
 The order in which usage information is displayed is the order in which modules are loaded.

+As you can see, Console component also prepended each module's usage by the module's name.
+This helps to visually separate each modules (this can be useful when you have multiple modules that provide commands).
+By default, the component colorizes those in red.

 .. note::